sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

-- First option was to create a new manifest for artifacts
+- We considered what ORAS did, creating a new manifest just for artifacts
 - Registries validate manifests, so this is not backwards compatible
 - Include a subject field in the artifact that references the original image
 - Add an API to list all manifest that have a subject with a specific digest